MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-managed-migration-guide.md

 ms.custom:
 - seo-marvel-apr2020
 search.appverid: MET150
-description: A guide to help partners managing a customers migration project.
+description: A guide to managing a migration project with the Mover migration tool.
 ---
-# Managing a cloud to cloud migration using Mover
+# Managed migration guide using Mover

 This guide was created to share the process and best practices of managing a cloud to cloud migration project using the Mover migration tool.